This post may contain affiliate links, which means I may receive a commission, if you make a purchase by clicking on the links on this page.

 I spent several days in deep reflection about our circumstances.
 Had God truly promised us a child?
 Or did I just conjure that up in my mind?
 I thought back to our steps of obedience and how somehow, I believed that our miracle would be tied to them.
 I thought about all the times I went up for prayer, believing and trusting God for Him to move for us, and never seeing the answer.
 I wondered about the possibility that perhaps God knew something about our future that made children a “no-go” for us.
 I began to analyze all of the scriptures about infertility and the promises in God’s word.
 Was every promise for me?
 Or were some only for the person God was speaking to in scripture?
 Was Abraham’s promise my own?
 Or was it just Abraham’s?
 Children were always mentioned as blessings from God, and favor with God.
 Was I out of God’s favor?
 Six out of seven barren women of the Bible were healed and given children… the one that wasn’t healed was not a godly woman.

-I thought back to a service in May.
-I was praying for people in the altars when I heard someone call my name.
-I looked around and saw Bro.
-Kevin Lloyd motioning for me to come, with our pastor right behind him.
-As they prayed for me, I felt an assurance like none other flood my soul and God spoke to me.
+I thought back to a service in April, when Brother Jeff Owen prayed for us, I felt an assurance like none other flood my soul and God spoke to me.

 “The answer is marked down on the calendar.”

-I left that service, feeling, for the first time, thoroughly convinced by God that His miracle was indeed scheduled.
+I left each of those services, feeling thoroughly convinced by God that His miracle was indeed scheduled.
 I didn’t have to try to convince myself or persuade myself to believe it.
 I simply knew it.
-Months had passed from that service however, and still, nothing had happened.
+Months had passed from those services however, and still, nothing had happened.
 I almost felt betrayed by God.
 Betrayed by His promises, both to me specifically and those in His Word.
 I knew this wasn’t true- but I had to have some kind of answer.
 I needed a glimpse of the mind of God in our situation.
 So, for several days I continued to delve into the heavy questions on my heart.
 I did some weighty soul-searching about the trips to the doctor and attempted to solve complex problems that there really was no clear-cut Biblical answer to.

 As I plugged through a stack of financial work on my desk one day, my boss/pastor walked by the office door on the way to his own.
 As is customary, I had my weekly series of questions and information that had to be run past him for me to complete my work.
 For whatever reason though, when the questions were answered, the conversation took a turn.
 He started talking about God’s promises, and the price of asking.
 He spoke about Abraham’s promise of a son… a son that one day, he would be asked to sacrifice.
 Abraham had to die to himself to trust and see God unfold His plan and promise…